Monday, 28 February 2022

 As artworks belonging to (the definitively superior and much more popular manga adaptation of) Isamu of the Wilderness are technically created by Noboru Kawasaki in his own studio, the manga as a result is not a major focus for legal reasons, even though it otherwise has the same writer as Kenya Boy.

 There are chapters and supplements which haven’t been added into the actual Emonogatari books (mostly of the second and sixth versions) for a long time, even though some of them have been adapted into mangas already.
-‘The Beast Palace’ still doesn’t seem to appear as much in the books and mangas, which mostly due to its rather values dissonant content.
+‘The Papio Palace’ still doesn’t seem to appear as much in the books and mangas, which mostly due to its rather values dissonant content.
 Neither are the generally completed short stories ‘The Last Dinosaur’, ‘Zambaro’s Adventure’ and a couple of others.
 Even by then, the whole story is somewhat but not fully complete.
-According to a familiar visitor on Fukkan’s website, the whole story should’ve had twenty to thirty volumes made during its creator’s lifetime.
+According to a longtime visitor (whose real name shall not be mentioned for legal reasons) on Fukkan’s website, the whole story should’ve had twenty (for an abridged version which currently has only ten because of Haruki Kadokawa’s excessive and long term franchise-dumping strategies), thirty or forty volumes made during its creator’s lifetime.

-The first major reprint, albeit of the same version as the stories from both early and Omoshiro Book postwar periods, was for Yonen Book in the mid 1950s.
+The first major retelling, albeit of the same version as the stories from both pre-1949 and Omoshiro Book postwar periods, was for Yonen Book (aimed at older children and preteens) in the mid-late 1950s.
 A faux-finale/continuation of the second version, known as the New Boy Champion, was made for Shueisha’s Omoshiro Book in 1957.
-The third version, which is basically a major reprint of the second for primary school kids of the fifties, was itself made for Omoshiro Book (a Shueisha school mag) in 1957-58, while a rarely seen fourth version was made primarily for Shogakukan’s Shogaku Nensei school magazines in November 1963-September 64.
-A much rarer fifth version was made for Suntory Ogamishibai (a short lived co-venture of Suntory and Nippon Reader’s Digest) in November 1974.
-Finally, a long overdue sequel to the postwar Boy Champion and its 1957 faux-finale New Boy Champion was made for the Tabi magazine in October 1980.
+One of the older reprints, which is basically a reduction of the second for primary school kids of the fifties, was itself made for Omoshiro Book (a Shueisha school mag) in 1957-58, while a rarely seen fourth version was made primarily for Shogakukan’s Shogaku Nensei school magazines in November 1963-September 64.
+A much rarer tribute was made for Suntory Ogamishibai (a short lived co-venture of Suntory and Nippon Reader’s Digest) in November 1974.
+Finally, a long overdue sequel analysis to the postwar Boy Champion and its 1957 faux-finale New Boy Champion was made for the Tabi magazine in October 1980.
 There is also a sixth mostly surviving version (from Kadokawa Shoten), itself a budget reprint which indeed has considerably improved writing (thanks to a possible team of hip and then-upcoming ghostwriters), but it isn’t as popular, partly due to most of its volumes being printed in a rather inadequate resolution, as well as the plot execution being somewhat iffy (combined with inexperienced ghostwriters, volume gaps and all) in comparison.
 The first version is pretty much the only one that is both a prototype and which seems entirely lost, as only the few footnotes of it have survived and, perhaps from a modern Japanese kid’s point of view, could have been a really crude piece of schmuck bait in hindsight, all according to sources like the honestly somewhat flowery AZITO.

 There once was a radio drama adaptation, made a year before Kenya Boy’s radio drama and aired on Nippon Cultural Broadcasting in 1952-53.

 Last but not least, there’s even a scrapped anime adaptation, written and directed by the late Japanese film industry maestro Kinji Fukusaku (1930-2003).
-What makes its status as (partly) found media even funnier, is that a (rather internationally obscure) pop culture expert (replete with a Twitter account nonetheless!) probably has/had its screenplay and its direction in paper sheets, whereas a not quite famous (at least internationally) hardcore fan (mostly of Kaiju films, yet also replete with a Twitter account) has a toy projector containing the anime’s (barely seen) surviving reels.
+What makes its status as both forgotten and unavailable media (though not really lost forever, which is okay) even funnier, is that a (rather internationally obscure) pop culture expert (replete with a Twitter account nonetheless!) probably has/had sold its screenplay and its direction in paper sheets to a fanboy-private collector, whereas a not quite famous (at least internationally) online karaoke star (who’s also a fan of Kaiju films, replete with a Twitter account) has a toy projector containing the anime’s (barely seen) surviving reels.

-There is also a preceding strip version, a rarely seen rewrite, and a sequel/continuation, which are all known primarily to hardcore fans.
-The first rewrite was made in 1968 for Wild, a weak selling magazine by Tiger Shobo, which was one of the short lived businesses run by Souji Yamakawa during his lifetime.
-The continuation/soft rewrite was made for Suntory Ogamishibai (a little known co-venture of Suntory and Nippon Reader’s Digest) in September 1974.
+There is also a preceding strip version, a rarely seen monthly retelling, and a Suntory tribute, which are all known primarily to hardcore fans.
+The retelling was made in 1968 for Wild, a fabulous but weak selling magazine by Tiger Shobo, which was one of the short lived businesses run by Souji Yamakawa during his lifetime.
+The tribute was made for Suntory Ogamishibai (a little known co-venture of Suntory and Nippon Reader’s Digest) in September 1974.

 The story’s adaptations often include; a now almost fully lost 1953-54 radio drama which aired on Nippon Cultural Broadcasting, an equally unavailable black and white tokusatsu film which was distributed by Daiei, a surviving black and white Toei tokusatsu tv show which played fast and loose with the Mythos, a Shogakukan Weekly Shōnen Sunday manga known for largely being (somewhat) more faithful to the meta-story’s second version, and and a surviving animated colour film being better known for being more popular (albeit as a bizarre kids film) outside of Japan, which is mostly due to its so bad it’s good execution (charmingly) contradicting the surreal nature of its summarised storyline, replete with a companion series of children’s picture books and a manga tie in from Fujimi Shobo.